Azure/buffalo-azure/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Attribution
+The image of Azure Gophers was drawn by [Ashley McNamara](https://medium.com/@ashleymcnamara), based on artwork by [Renee French](https://reneefrench.blogspot.com).
+It is licensed under the [Creative Commons 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+You can find many more gophers like this one at: https://github.com/ashleymcnamara/gophers